sonalilonkar1/vol-forecasting/README.md

 Predict future volatility, feed the signals into a cost-aware inverse-volatility allocator, and inspect the resulting portfolio diagnostics.
 The repo is organized around three building blocks:

 1. **Features** – leakage-safe HAR inputs derived from TFT-ready CSVs or the builder parquet.
-2. **Models** – currently a per-asset HAR-RV baseline with configurable horizons.
+2. **Models** – HAR/HARX regressions plus a simple neural-net baseline that all emit the same prediction schema.
 3. **Backtests** – inverse-vol targeting with transaction costs, no-trade bands, and vol caps.

 ## Environment setup